ylecuyer/survey-gizmo-ruby/README.md

 ]
 survey.responses(page: 3, filters: filters).each { |response| do_stuff_with(response) }

 # Parse the answer hash into a more usable format.
-Answers with keys but empty values will not be returned.
+# Answers with keys but empty values will not be returned.
-# "Other" text for some questions is parsed to @other_text; all other answers to @answer_text
+# "Other" text for some questions is parsed to Answer#other_text; all other answers to Answer#answer_text
-# Custom table question answers have the @question_pipe string parsed out to an attribute.
+# Custom table question answers have the question_pipe string parsed out to Answer#question_pipe.
 # See http://apihelp.surveygizmo.com/help/article/link/surveyresponse-per-question for more info on answers
 response.parsed_answers => # [#<SurveyGizmo::API::Answer @survey_id=12345, @question_id=1, @option_id=2, @answer_text='text'>]